Stop-Limit Order: Key Takeaways

 #1 Stop-Limit Order Strategy: Use Charts to Determine Key Levels

 It’s smart to set stop-limit orders where you expect other traders to buy and sell.
 These levels are often major support and resistance levels or previous key swing highs and lows.

-Analyzing stock charts can be a great way to determine these key levels.
+Analyzing stock charts is a great way to determine these key levels.
 You can use the horizontal line tool on your charting platform to look for areas where the market historically turns around.

-Once you locate these key levels, it’s often a good idea to place your orders around them.
-Often you can expect liquidity to pick up as the price approaches them.
+Once you locate these key levels, it’s often smart to place your orders around them.
+You can often expect liquidity to pick up as the price approaches them.